-Term Description HDR-TS HDR-Ternary Symbol mode which could be Legacy or Pure Bus mode defined by [MIPII3C].
-Note: The I3C Controller determines whether Legacy or Pure Bus mode should be used for a transfer.
+Term Description HDR-BT HDR Bulk Transfer mode defined by [MIPII3C].
+HDR-DDR HDR Double Data Rate mode defined by [MIPII3C].
+HDR-TS HDR-Ternary Symbol mode which could be Legacy or Pure Bus mode defined by [MIPII3C].Note: The I3C Controller determines whether Legacy or Pure Bus mode should be used for a transfer.
 Hot-Join I3C Targets that join the I3C Bus after the I3C Bus is configured.
 The Hot-Join mechanism allows the I3C Target device to notify the I3C Controller that it is ready to receive a Dynamic Address.
 Refer Section 5.1.5 of [MIPII3C].
 I2C Target The legacy I2C devices connected on the I3C Bus.
 Refer Section 2 of [MIPII3C] for additional information.
 I3C Controller I3C Controller is a device on the I3C Bus that controls the I3C Bus.
 Note: Terms "Primary I3C Controller" and "I3C Controller" are interchangeably used throughout this document.
 Refer Section 2 and Section 4.2 of [MIPII3C] for additional details.
 I3C Target The I3C devices connected on the I3C Bus.
 These devices may be Secondary I3C Controller capable.
 Refer Section 2 of [MIPII3C] for additional information.
 IBI (for I3C) In-Band Interrupt, a type of Target device Interrupt request that an I3C Target device can initiate on the I3C Bus.
+Independent Commands A single I3C Command in a Bulk request which is executed by the I3C Device while retaining the control of the I3C Bus until successfully completing the execution of the I3C command in the Bulk request transfer or encountering an error.
 NACK'd Not Acknowledged Primary I3C Controller Primary I3C Controller is the device on the I3C Bus responsible for I3C Bus initialization and configuration.
 Primary I3C Controller may relinquish control of the I3C Bus to another Controller role capable Device (i.e., a Secondary I3C Controller), thereby becoming a Secondary I3C Controller.
 When I3C Device role is I3C Controller it shall be the Primary I3C Controller.
 Refer Section 2 of [MIPII3C] for additional information.
-PID Provisional ID Repeated Start Two or more instances of a Start in a row without an intervening Stop.
-A Repeated Start is used in circumstances where the I3C Controller wishes to retain the control of the I3C Bus to continue communicating on the I3C Bus.
+PID Provisional ID Regular IBI An In-Band Interrupt excluding interrupt request for Hot-Join or Secondary Controller Role.
 RSTACT Reset Action.
-This Broadcast or Directed CCC is used to configure the Target Reset Action.
-RSTDAA Reset Dynamic Address Assignment.
-This Broadcast CCC indicates to all I3C Target devices that the I3C Controller requires them to clear/reset their I3C Controller assigned Dynamic Address.
+This Broadcast or Directed CCC is used to configure the Target Reset Action.Reset Dynamic Address Assignment.
+This Broadcast CCC indicates to all I3C Target devicesthat the I3C Controller requires them to clear/reset their I3C Controller assigned DynamicAddress.
 SDR Single Data Rate defined by [MIPII3C].
 Secondary I3C Controller Secondary I3C Controller is a device on the I3C Bus which functions as a Target device but can also request control of the I3C Bus as an I3C Controller.
 Refer Section 2 of [MIPII3C] for additional information.
 SETDASA Set Dynamic Address from Static Address.
 This CCC is used by the I3C Controller to set the dynamic address of one I3C Target device its static addresses if static address is available.
 Refer Section 5.1.9.3.10 of [MIPII3C] for additional information.
 SETAASA Set All Addresses to Static Address.
 This CCC is used by the I3C Controller to set the dynamic addresses of all I3C Target devices to their static addresses if static addresses are available.
 Refer Section 5.1.9.3.23 of [MIPII3C] for additional information.
-Start Start is the I3C Bus condition of a High to Low transition on the SDA line while the SCL line remains High.
-Stop Stop is the I3C Bus condition of a Low to High transition on the SDA line while the SCL line remains High.
+UDR User Defined Rate.
+These are user defined transfer rates for I2C and I3C.